 Field-hunting tip

-Look in evaporite deposits in borate mines country — that is the host setting where gerstleyite typically forms.
+Look in evaporite deposits in borate mines country, the host setting where gerstleyite typically forms.
 If you start seeing colemanite, ulexite, realgar in float, you are in the right ground.
 Field specimens usually show a massive, crusts, or radiating fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.